 Theft, Fraud, and Financial Crime

-Theft, fraud, property offences, and other financial offences are some of the most common criminal charges that people face every day in Alberta.
-Regular Albertans, often people without criminal records, frequently find themselves facing these serious criminal allegations, putting their livelihood – and even their freedom – at risk.
+Theft, fraud, property offences, and other financial offences are some of the most common criminal charges faced by people in Alberta.
+Regular Albertans, often people without criminal records, frequently find themselves facing these serious criminal allegations, which can put their livelihood – and even their freedom – at risk.
 Some common examples of these sorts of offences include:

 - Forgery and uttering a forged document, e.g., forging or altering cheques.